-- Art Gallery of Ontario: Still fresh a few years after a top-to-bottom renovation—and reinvention—by Toronto-born Frank Gehry, The AGO is a wonder (the fabulous, circular, floating staircase is especially impressive).
-There’s a lot to see here; the collection numbers more than 80,000 pieces and growing.
+- Art Gallery of Ontario: Locals were thrilled with Toronto native Frank Gehry’s renovation of the AGO—the design brilliantly revised (and expanded) the space.
+The fabulous circular, floating staircase is especially impressive.
+There’s a lot to see here beyond the building itself, of course; the collection numbers 95,000 pieces and growing.
 Don’t miss the Thomson Collection; central to the AGO, it spans 20 rooms and includes an unparalleled collection of great Canadian art.

-- Royal Ontario Museum: Good for the whole family, especially with the massive dinosaur collection and creepy bat cave, the impressive exhibits also include Chinese temple art, Roman statues, and Middle Eastern mosaics.
+- Royal Ontario Museum: Good for the whole family, especially the massive dinosaur collection and the creepy bat cave, the Royal Ontario boasts many other impressive exhibits, including Chinese temple art, Roman statues, and Middle Eastern mosaics.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.